From the Vaccination Re-Education Discussion Forum Facebook Group!

 2. Thimerosal

-Interesting to note, the few vaccines that are given to infants and STILL have thimerosal in them include Hep B and Tdap (and Flu shot recommended to pregnant women).
+Interestingly to note, the few vaccines that are given to infants and STILL have thimerosal in them include Hep B and Tdap (and Flu shots recommended to pregnant women).
 So, the claim that it has been removed from all vaccines is a lie and misdirection.
 If they give it to all newborns then ALL the newborns are getting that thimerosal (mercury derivative).
 "It was removed from many child vaccines in 2002 but remains in some vaccines (e.g., hepatitis B virus and)" Page 21:

 3. Why are babies given vaccines to produce antibodies when they do not produce antibodies until after the age of 3 to 6 months?
 They get the required antibodies from breastfeeding.